 BCATS refers to ‘Building, Construction, and Allied Trades Skills’, which is a suite of Level 1, 2, and 3 unit standards and qualifications.
 They are primarily designed to provide secondary school students with a good grounding in a broad range of relevant skills and knowledge.
 These help prepare students for post-school success in BCATS industries.
 In a previous study on the BCATS standards (see here), it was found that about 10% of school leavers complete a BCATS standards each year, and those who did were 2.6 times as likely to enrol in an apprenticeship with BCITO.
 This report extends this evaluation by tracking additional outcomes of school leavers that went on to start an apprenticeship with BCITO, including the time between leaving school and starting training, training completion rates, time to complete training, and retention rates within the construction sector.
 This is conducted by comparing those who did a BCATS standard with those that did not.

 The chart below illustrates the time it takes for school leavers to enrol with BCITO.
 It is broken down by whether the student took the BCATS standards, and if so, the highest level they completed.
-It can be observed that on average BCATS alumni take one and a half years between finishing school and starting training with BCITO, while those with no qualification took over a year longer.
+In 2020, BCATS alumni took a median of 6 months between finishing school and starting training with BCITO, while those with no qualification took a median of 12 months.
 This suggests that the BCATS standards decrease the expected time individuals spend between school and starting an apprenticeship with BCITO.

 Methodology